Exact Bayesian inference in spatio-temporal Cox processes driven by multivariate Gaussian processes: Computation for the spatial model

-which is a strongly consistent estimator of $E[I|y]$ by the SLLN \citep[see also][]{bpr06a}.
-The samples of $\lambda$ come from the posterior distribution.
-The accuracy of the estimator may be improved defining a partition of $R$ and using one uniform to approximate the integral from each subregion of the partition.
+which is a strongly consistent estimator of $E[I|y]$ by the SLLN for Markov chains.
+A sample of $\lambda(U)$ is obtained by sampling $U$ and $\beta(U)$ on each iteration of the MCMC.
+The accuracy of the estimator may be improved defining a partition of $R$ and using one uniform for each subregion of the partition.